Body Composition Measurement and Health

 This is an imperfect system for several reasons.

 For one, BMI does not distinguish fat mass (composed of lipids) from fat-free mass (composed of water, proteins, and bone mineral).
 The BMI assumes that any body weight above average is composed of fat mass.
-For the population as a whole, this is a good assumption, but on a case-by-case basis, BMI can wildly misclassify muscular, but lean individuals, who are not at a higher risk of early mortality.
+For the population as a whole, this is a good assumption, but on a case-by-case basis, BMI can wildly misclassify muscular but lean individuals, who are not at a higher risk of early mortality.
 For example, one (2-time All-American!) college football player I measured had a BMI of 35, which would classify him as “grade II obesity”.
 This BMI is a criterion that would make him a candidate for the prescription of obesity-treating drugs.
 In reality, he was very lean (<10% body fat) and muscular.

 A second problem with BMI is how the actual measurement is taken.
 Body weight measures in many clinics are taken with little consistency.
-Differences in seasonal clothing (heavy coats and sweaters in the winter, light clothes in the summer) and personal items (cell phone, wallet, keys) can produce 5-10lb variations in your weight on a scale.
+Differences in seasonal clothing (heavy coats and sweaters in the winter, light clothes in the summer) and personal items (cell phone, wallet, keys) can produce 5-10lb variations on a scale.

 Body Composition Measurement- not perfect, but better